ipfs/team-mgmt/LEAD_MAINTAINER_PROTOCOL.md

 To plant the idea of how important this written communiaction is, here is an thought example: Imagine that you spend 30 minutes refactoring a README of a repo, fixing broken links, making sure that the information is accurate and so on and in the end, what you achieve is that the next person will be able to save 1 minute of their time searching for the info they need.
 You might think "whoa, I just spend 30 minutes for an individual to save 1?
 Maybe this was not worth it at all".
 This thinking is incorrect, because within a project of 3500+ contributors, you are saving time for thousands.
 Some of those people might not have ever found the information if not for your work (or may have left the repo confused), which magnifies your contribution even more.

-In addition to this, having a clear Maintainer Protocol for Software Projects yields other values results, such as reduced release time, code reviews and faster response to issues.
+In addition to this, having a clear Repo Lead Maintainer Protocol for Software Projects yields other values results, such as reduced release time, code reviews and faster response to issues.

 ## Description

-A Lead Maintainer is a contributor that has shown extraordinary ability to contribute to the project and willingness to make the project better by taking the responsibility of stewarding one of the repos forward.
+A Repo Lead Maintainer is a contributor that has shown extraordinary ability to contribute to the project and willingness to make the project better by taking the responsibility of stewarding one of the repos forward.
 This repo can be code, documentation, specifications, research discussion, etc.

 With this structure, we expect to achieve the following goals: